Skip to navigation Skip to content Skip to subnav

 (4) “Sexual conduct” shall have the same meaning as in section 2821 of this title.

-(5) “Visual image” includes a photograph, film, videotape, recording, or digital reproduction.
+(5) “Visual image” includes a photograph, film, videotape, recording, or digital reproduction, including an image created or altered by digitization.

-(b)(1) A person violates this section if he or she knowingly discloses a visual image of an identifiable person who is nude or who is engaged in sexual conduct, without his or her consent, with the intent to harm, harass, intimidate, threaten, or coerce the person depicted, and the disclosure would cause a reasonable person to suffer harm.
+(b)(1) A person violates this section if the person knowingly discloses a visual image of an identifiable person who is nude or who is engaged in sexual conduct, without the person’s consent, with the intent to harm, harass, intimidate, threaten, or coerce the person depicted, and the disclosure would cause a reasonable person to suffer harm.
 A person may be identifiable from the image itself or information offered in connection with the image.
-Consent to recording of the visual image does not, by itself, constitute consent for disclosure of the image.
+Consent to recording or production of the visual image does not, by itself, constitute consent for disclosure of the image.
 A person who violates this subdivision (1) shall be imprisoned not more than two years or fined not more than $2,000.00, or both.

 (2) A person who violates subdivision (1) of this subsection with the intent of disclosing the image for financial profit shall be imprisoned not more than five years or fined not more than $10,000.00, or both.